 And yet, the minority of critics who like the movie write for the L. A. Times, The Atlantic, The Boston Globe, Chicago Sun-Times, and The Globe and Mail---credible sources.

 But I will say this: if you go to see it, notice how little difference the twist makes.
-In a plot borrowed from Double Indemnity, it’s not surprising to hear characters talk about “what game we’re playing,” and how, “the rules have changed.”
+In a plot borrowed from The Postman Always Rings Twice, it’s not surprising to hear characters talk about “what game we’re playing,” and how, “the rules have changed.”

 The twist gives these metaphors a new meaning, but the original meanings still apply.